suny-downstate-medical-center/netpyne/doc/source/install.rst

 .. _install_gui:

-Use web-based online version of NetPyNE GUI (alpha version)
+Use a browser-based online version of NetPyNE GUI (beta version)
 ------------------------------------------------------

 The NetPyNE GUI is available online at: `www.netpyne.org/gui <http://www.netpyne.org/gui>`_.
 There is a maximum number of simultaneous users for this online version, so if you can't log in, please try again later.